Key Takeaways

 Does a landscaping business need workers compensation insurance?

 Most states require workers compensation as soon as you hire employees.
 Landscaping crews face heat exposure, cuts, lifting injuries, and equipment hazards.
-NIOSH reports grounds maintenance workers are injured at more than twice the rate of all workers — 189 injuries per 10,000 full-time employees versus 87.
+Grounds maintenance workers are injured at more than twice the rate of all workers: 189 injuries per 10,000 full-time employees versus 87.
 Even in states that exempt sole proprietors, commercial contracts often require proof of workers comp before you can start work.

 Why does tree work change a landscaping insurance quote?

 Carriers treat tree trimming above ground level, tree removal, and stump grinding as separate operations from routine lawn maintenance.
-An Arizona placement guideline specifically asks whether the insured trims trees above ground level or removes trees or stumps.
-Disclosing tree work may move your account into a different class code with a higher rate, but failing to disclose it can void coverage when a claim happens.
+Underwriting questionnaires ask whether the insured trims trees above ground level or removes trees and stumps.
+Disclosing tree work may place the account in a different class code with a higher rate.
+Failing to disclose it can void coverage when a claim happens.

 What endorsements do landscaping contracts usually require?

-Commercial contracts frequently require additional insured status (CG 20 10 for ongoing operations, CG 20 37 for completed operations), waiver of subrogation, and primary and non-contributory wording.
-A public landscaping subcontractor agreement requires all of these on CGL, auto, workers comp, and umbrella policies before work can begin.
-Missing any one can get your certificate rejected.
+Commercial contracts frequently require additional insured status (CG 20 10 for ongoing operations, CG 20 37 for completed operations), waiver of subrogation, and primary and noncontributory wording.
+One public landscaping subcontractor agreement requires all of these on commercial general liability, auto, workers comp, and umbrella policies before work can begin.
+A missing endorsement can get the certificate rejected.

 How much does landscaping insurance cost per month?

 General liability for a simple lawn-care operation starts at $17/month through Thimble.
-Real quotes rise based on whether you do tree work, apply chemicals, plow snow, haul equipment, employ crews, or work on commercial properties.
-A full program with GL, workers comp, commercial auto, and equipment coverage for a multi-crew operation costs significantly more than the GL-only starting price.
+Carriers quote higher premiums when the business does tree work, applies chemicals, plows snow, hauls equipment, employs crews, or works on commercial properties.
+A full program with general liability, workers comp, commercial auto, and equipment coverage for a multi-crew operation costs considerably more than the general liability starting price alone.

 Does personal auto insurance cover a landscaping truck?

 Personal auto policies typically exclude vehicles used for business purposes.
 If you haul mowers, trailers, or crew members to job sites, you need commercial auto coverage.
-Using personal auto for business driving and filing a claim can result in a denial because the insurer did not rate the vehicle for commercial use.
+Filing a business-use claim on a personal auto policy can result in a denial because the insurer did not rate the vehicle for commercial use.

 What happens if a landscaper misclassifies workers on the insurance application?

-Insurance Journal reported a New York contractor with parks landscaping contracts allegedly misclassified 217 laborers as florists and office workers, avoiding more than $1 million in premiums.
-Misclassification can trigger premium audits, back-billing, policy cancellation, and fraud charges.
-Accurate payroll reporting by job type protects both your coverage and your business.
+In one reported case, a New York contractor with parks landscaping contracts allegedly misclassified 217 laborers as florists and office workers, avoiding more than $1 million in premiums.
+Misclassification can lead to premium audits, back-billing, policy cancellation, and fraud charges.
+Accurate payroll reporting by job type protects both coverage and the business.